Welcome to the SHMS Counseling Department

 - Adams 12 Covid-19 update page with resources (both Academic and Mental Health Related)

 - Hoopla- Digitally borrow movies, audiobooks, music with your public library card for free

 School Based Therapist

 - (Interim Therapist) Meghan Epstein

 - 720-972-3007 or 720-446-8167

-We are also very lucky to have Meghan as our School Based Therapist through Community Reach at our school.
-Meghan helps students in need with one-on-one counseling during the school day.
+We are also very lucky to have a full-time School Based Therapist through Community Reach at our school.
+Our therapist helps students in need with one-on-one counseling during the school day.
 If you have concerns that your child needs to meet with a School Based Therapist, please contact your counselor to fill out the appropriate paperwork.
 You can also learn more about Community Reach through their website http://www.communityreachcenter.org/.